kumaratul60/react-0-to-1/Chapter-2/theory.md

 It locks the version which is used inside project.

-It tells that what is exact version of dependency you used in our project
+It tells that what is exact version of dependency you used in our project in production mode.

 4. What is `node-modules` ?